Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity

-$\bf A~Superconducting~Gap~Anomaly$: Chen et al. have observed \cite{ChenSTS} superconductor like gap structure in their STS study of silicene on Ag and a Tc $\sim$ 35 to 40 K. They give convincing arguments in support of a gap arising from superconductivity.
+$\bf A~Superconducting~Gap~Anomaly$: Chen et al. have observed \cite{ChenSTS} a superconductor like gap structure in their STS study of silicene on Ag and a Tc $\sim$ 35 to 40 K. They provide arguments in support of a gap arising from superconductivity.
 A large $\frac{2\Delta}{kT_c} \sim 20 $ makes it anomalous.
 Further experiments are needed to substantiate this important result.